MisterAwesome23/ArduinoGSOC2020/GSoC_Proposal.md

 Here I have mentioned all the libraries with the number of examples each have.

  - The ones with zero are marked absent.
- - Ones having equal six or more relevant examples are marked sufficient
+ - Ones having six or more relevant examples are marked sufficient
  - Others are marked accordingly.

 This will help me and mentors to funnel down to which exact libraries to focus on.